poppinace/indexnet_matting/README.md

 | Deep Matting | Re-implementation | 130.55M | 32.34 | 55.8 | 0.018 | 34.6 | 56.8 | [Google Drive](https://drive.google.com/open?id=1Uws86AGkFqV2S7XkNuR8dz5SOttxh7AY) |
 | IndexNet Matting | Ours | 8.15M | 6.30 | 45.8 | 0.013 | 25.9 | 43.7 | Included |

+* The original paper reported that there were 491 images, but the released dataset only includes 431 images.
+Among missing images, 38 of them were said double counted, and the other 24 of them were not released.
+As a result, we at least use 4.87% fewer training data than the original paper.
+Thus, the small differerce in performance should be normal.
-* The evaluation code (Matlab) placed in the ``./evaluation_code`` folder is used to report the final performance for a fair comparion.
+* The evaluation code (Matlab code implemented by the Deep Image Matting's author) placed in the ``./evaluation_code`` folder is used to report the final performance for a fair comparion.
 We have also implemented a python version.
 The numerial difference is subtle.

 ## Code will be coming soon !